Nate's face

 But I was never going to go into computers.
 I went to UCSD to study Cognitive Science - neuroscience and artificial intelligence before “AI” was all the rave.
 This is back when Lisp was still a thing, Java was brand new, and Python was nowhere to be found.
 Yeah, I’m that old - oh, “experienced”, sorry.

-I fell into the original dotcom boom when I graduated and landed a job at Sun Microsystems (RIP).
-A one year break turned into 2, 3… but it was so much fun.
-Sun San Diego was an acquisition of Cray Business Systems, and worked on the Sun e10k Starfire.
-This was a massive refrigerator-sized machine and everyone - eBay, AT&T, every XYZ.com startup - decided they needed one.
+I fell into the original dotcom boom when I graduated and landed a job at Sun Microsystems (RIP) in the late 90’s.
+A 1-year break turned into 2, 3, 7… but it was so much fun.
+Sun San Diego was an acquisition of Cray Business Systems, and worked on the Sun e10k Starfire.1 This was a massive refrigerator-sized machine and everyone - eBay, AT&T, every XYZ.com startup - decided they needed one.
 We had Friday keg parties between the buildings while they backed up dumptrucks of cash.
 Not exaggerating - ask anyone who was there.

 From there I went to Sony PlayStation where I built a system called GLUE that was used to deploy online games worldwide. v1 was written in Perl (of course) but a coworker inspired me to learn Ruby on Rails, so v2 was built in that.
 Because of the real-time nature of online games, we needed high concurrency, which led me to get pretty deep into networking and atomicity.
 I wrote an An Atomic Rant and released the redis-objects Rubygem in late 2009.

 At the same time, AWS was starting to gain some buzz as the new kid on the block.
-I was an instant believer as back at Sun we were working on virtual systems and datacenter automation - so I became an early adopter fanboy and started bringing it into PlayStation.
-There was a tons of skepticism, but eventually people got past that, and after getting to join the AWS Customer Advisory Board (CAB) I discovered I loved working on cloud more than video games.
+I was an instant believer, as back at Sun we were working on virtual systems and datacenter automation.
+I became an early adopter fanboy and started bringing it into PlayStation, having to overcome a ton of skepticism in the process.
+I was invited to join the AWS Customer Advisory Board (CAB) alongside the likes of NASA, Netflix, and Reddit, and discovered I loved working on cloud more than video games.3